Last Updated on September 5, 2022 by

 - Suicidal thoughts

 This list is certainly not comprehensive.
-In fact, as new drugs come about, the potential for new side effects remains.
+In fact, as new drugs come about, the potential for new side effects is likely to occur.

 The Potential for Addiction